HomeBlog50 Jazz Standards You Need To Know

 “The Girl From Ipanema” – Antonio Carlos Jobim and Vinicius de Moraes, English lyrics by Norman Gimbel.

-Composed by Antonio Carlos Jobim, this bossa nova classic helped propel the Brazilian music wave in the 1960s.
-Its sensual melody, laid-back groove, and poignant lyrics have made it a beloved standard worldwide.
+Composed by Antonio Carlos Jobim, this bossa nova classic helped popularize Brazilian music in the US in the 1960s.
+Its sensual melody, laid-back groove, and evocative lyrics have made it one of the more beloved jazz songs worldwide.

 • Stan Getz and João Gilberto – “Getz/Gilberto” (1964)